Police-Data-Accessibility-Project/design-system/README.md

 _n.b.
 There are some other scripts defined in the `package.json` `"scripts"` field, but they are mostly for CI or cleanup post-build, etc. You shouldn't need them._

+## Releasing
+Incremental updates can be added to `main` directly via a PR.
+For more significant updates, the `beta` branch can be used for releasing incremental beta releases to test the bigger feature without releasing to production.